Martha McDonald: Memory and longing

 Themes of memory, longing, absence, and loss are frequent themes of McDonald’s interdisciplinary practice.
 Her performances and installations often draw on historical mourning rituals, particularly those associated with women’s domestic and emotional labor.

-Since early works like The Garden (1999) and drown’d in mine own tears (2005), McDonald has explored how grief is expressed, embodied, and transformed through material and song.
-In The Garden, she explored the deaths of her brother and mother-in-law using a bed filled with garden soil that she attempted to bury herself in.
-In drown’d, McDonald performed as Penelope, the wife of Ulysses from The Odyssey.
+In The Garden (1999), she explored the deaths of her brother and mother-in-law using a bed filled with garden soil that she attempted to bury herself in.
+In drown’d (2005), McDonald performed as Penelope, the wife of Ulysses from The Odyssey.
 Over the course of the piece, she knitted and unraveled a giant afghan, referencing Penelope’s three years of weaving to delay the approach of potential suitors while mourning her husband.